 First make sure that you have the latest version of Payroll Manager installed by clicking ‘Help‘ then ‘Program Update‘ from the main menu.

 Check that you have the correct information entered on the ‘Tools – Email – Setup‘ screen (as described in section 1 of this guide – ‘Setup and testing’)

 Go through each field individually and double-check what has been entered.
 When you press ‘OK’ the software will ask if you wish to send a test email – so you can make changes and repeat this process as many times as you need.

 – SMTP server settings : If you are using one of the ‘pre-set’ server settings, then the ‘Host‘ and ‘Port‘ are likely to be correct, but it is worth checking these with your email provider just in case.
 If you have entered these manually then double check that you have used the correct credentials.

 If you are unsure what to set the ‘Authentication‘ and `port` fields to, then try each of these 4 combinations as they are the most common configurations:

-It may be worth trying each of those four configurations if you are having issues with sending emails, even if you have been told to use different settings.
+It may be worth trying each of those three configurations if you are having issues with sending emails, even if you have been told to use different settings.

 – Username: Check that you have entered this correctly.
 If you have entered e.g. ‘email@example.com’ as the username, then try entering ‘angusmcoatupm8’ instead (and vice versa).